After battling breast cancer I have found emotional self care is a must. I have 5 tips and some great DIYs to share with you.

 Self-care is the kind of thing that you should aim to make a consistent and ongoing part of your life, as its effects will rely largely on consistency.
 It’s not about getting everything right, instead, it’s about making sure enough of the pieces of your daily routine fall into place so that you can consistently move in the direction of having a good level of well-being.

-For many people striving to establish new habits, using habit tracker apps and systems can be very useful, and can allow you to more easily keep on track with what you’re trying to manage on a given day, without simultaneously getting too sidetracked.
+For many people striving to establish new habits, using habit tracker apps and systems can be very useful, and can allow you to more easily keep on track.

-With most of these habit trackers, the aim is to achieve consistency and to help you to get a good “streak” up of a given habit.
+With most of these habit trackers, the aim is to achieve consistency and to help you to get a good “streak” on a given habit.

 For self-care routines, in particular, consistency counts for a lot.